Buzz Lightyear: Toy Story 5 (2026)

-Buzz is set to appear in Toy Story 5 and will once again be voiced by Tim Allen.
+Buzz Lightyear remains with Bonnie as she becomes increasingly attached to the tablet Lily and begins neglecting her toys.
+After Jessie contacts Woody, Buzz is present when Woody returns and joins the group in responding to Lily’s influence over Bonnie.
+When Lily deceives Bonnie’s father into placing the toys in storage, Buzz escapes with Woody and travels with him to the farmhouse where Jessie has been taken.
+At the farmhouse area, Buzz encounters a group of high-tech Buzz Lightyear units that have crashed on a cargo ship and are operating in demo mode, believing they are real Space Rangers attempting to reach “Star Command” by following the North Star.
+Buzz engages with them and explains that they are toys, helping them accept their identity.

+Buzz then works with Woody and the others to locate Jessie and counter Lily’s interference, including using Lily’s speech-recognition weakness by repeatedly calling out her name to trigger her system and reveal Jessie’s location to Bonnie.
+He later accompanies Bonnie and her mother to the Manoukian farmhouse, where Jessie is staying, and remains involved after Bonnie is influenced by ridicule from her classmates about playing with toys.
+Following Jessie’s renewed confidence after her connection to Emily’s past, Buzz continues working with Woody, Jessie, and the device-based toys.
+When Lily leaves on a donation truck out of guilt, Buzz joins the group in tracking her down and helps convince her to return and assist rather than interfere.
+He participates in arranging a meeting between Bonnie and Blaze, supporting their bonding through play, and at the end of the film he is present during their imaginative play while remaining with Bonnie as the stranded Buzz Lightyear units are adopted by different children at a school playground.

 Buzz Lightyear spin-offs

 Buzz Lightyear of Star Command (2000)

 In the animated television series Buzz Lightyear of Star Command, Buzz Lightyear is a space ranger working for Star Command, protecting the universe from Evil Emperor Zurg.
 He works in a team alongside Mira Nova, a princess; Booster, a janitor; and XR, a robot.
 The series depicts a different version of Buzz Lightyear from his incarnation in Toy Story.
 It originated in the 2000 direct-to-video film Buzz Lightyear of Star Command: The Adventure Begins, which was written as an origin story.

 Lightyear (2022)

 In the Toy Story universe, the 2022 animated film Lightyear is Andy's favorite movie starring the fictional character upon which his Buzz Lightyear action figure was based.
-The film, which was directed by Angus MacLane, tells the story of young astronaut Buzz Lightyear (voiced by Evans) who, after being marooned on a hostile planet with his commander and crew and a talking robot cat called Sox, tries to find a way back home while confronting a threat to the universe's safety.
+The film, which was directed by Angus MacLane, tells the story of young astronaut Buzz Lightyear (voiced by Evans) who, after being marooned on a hostile planet with his commander and crew and a talking robot cat called Sox, tries to find a way back home while confronting a threat to their safety.